 Ice Bath_Activ Living Community

 Individuals often use many techniques to heal their bodies from fatigue and muscle pain endured during heavy training sessions.
-Ice bath therapy is making several heads turn these days for its healing effects.
+Ice bath therapy is making several heads turn for its healing effects these days.
 It has many benefits if your body can adapt well to it, so read on to know more.

 What you need to know: